bs-community/awesome-minecraft/readme.md

 - [TNTUtils](https://github.com/ljfa-ag/TNTUtils) - More control over explosions in Minecraft.

+### Building

+- [WorldEdit](https://github.com/EngineHub/WorldEdit) - WorldEdit is an open source in-game map editor available for Bukkit, Forge, MinecraftEdu, and many other platforms.

 ## Server Plugins

 - [AntiCheatReloaded](https://github.com/Rammelkast/AntiCheatReloaded) - AntiCheatReloaded helps server admins easily identify and block malicious users by monitoring and analyzing the behaviour of their players.
 - [ViaVersion](https://github.com/MylesIsCool/ViaVersion) - Allows the connection of newer clients to older server versions for Minecraft servers.
 - [AdvancedKitsReloaded](https://github.com/TryHardDood/AdvancedKitsReloaded) - AdvancedKitsReloaded is a Kit managing plugin for Minecraft servers which runs Bukkit, CraftBukkit, Spigot and Paper (>1.8).
 With this plugin you can easily create/edit/delete your kits and you can customize it as much as you'd like.
+- [WorldGuard](https://github.com/EngineHub/WorldGuard) - WorldGuard lets you and players guard areas of land against griefers and undesirables, as well as tweak and disable various gameplay features of Minecraft.
+- [CraftBook](https://github.com/EngineHub/CraftBook) - CraftBook lets you create magically extending bridges, compact Redstone circuits, complex Minecart mechanics, and much more — all without a client mod and fully customizable by the server.

 ## Web Applications

 - [Blessing Skin Server](https://github.com/printempw/blessing-skin-server) - A web application brings your custom skins back in offline Minecraft servers. ([Live Demo](https://skin.prinzeugen.net/))
 - [yoshino](https://github.com/idawnlight/yoshino) - A lite & fast Minecraft skin server, written in php. ([Live Demo](https://skin.lim-light.com/))
+- [WorldEdit Golf](https://worldedit.golf/) - Challenge others in a competition to use WorldEdit in as few commands as possible.

 ## Softwares